learnk8s/learnk8s.io/src/terraformAks/content.md

 The command should return the same `default backend - 404`.

-_Everything is exactly the same, so what's the advantage of using a single Terraform file?_
+_Everything is precisely the same, so what's the advantage of using a single Terraform file?_

 ## Cloning the cluster